The Big, Fat Problem With Outsourcing Your Company’s Video Marketing

 We can assume the average cost of each video will be around $1,000 or more.
-That’s about $100,000 in fees alone to receive your video content.
+That’s about $100,000 in fees alone to create your video content.

 Even still, we have to factor in the cost of your staff scripting and preparing to star in the content, reviewing and offering feedback to the vendor, and uploading or optimizing the content on your video host or website once you have the videos.

 The cost of insourcing is but a fraction of that.
-If you take the average salary of a videographer at around $50-60k and even add an impressive $15k video equipment budget, you’ve still significantly reduced costs.
-That includes all of your pre-production, editing, and uploading process as well.
+If you take the average salary of a videographer at around $50–$60k and even add an impressive $15k video equipment budget, you’ve still significantly reduced costs.
+That includes all of your pre-production, editing, and uploading processes, as well.